 WORDS BY DAVID BEVAN | @DB_WRITING

 Most branches of Frankie and Benny’s, the Italian-American chain restaurant, can be found in out-of-town retail parks.
-Take a trip to one of these retail parks and you will find the same suspects - a Pizza Hut, a Bella Italia, a Hollywood Bowl - and often a football stadium relocated from the midst of terraced streets at some point since the mid-1990s.
+Take a trip to one of these retail parks and you will find the very same suspects; a Pizza Hut, a Bella Italia, a Hollywood Bowl, and all too often a football stadium relocated from the midst of terraced streets at some point since the mid-1990s.